hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 <br>
 .contents[
 In this chapter we:
-* Looked at Terraform Cloud and Enterprise
+* Looked at Terraform Enterprise and Enterprise
-* Signed up for a Terraform Cloud account
+* Signed up for a Terraform Enterprise account
 * Created a sandbox organization
 * Joined the workshop organization
 ]